evgv/magento-php7-totals-fix/README.md

 ### How to use

-Dwonload and install the extension(copy https://github.com/evgv/magento-php7-totals-fix/tree/master/app to ../app on server).
+Download and install the extension(copy https://github.com/evgv/magento-php7-totals-fix/tree/master/app to ../app on server).